 For more help identifying scholarly articles, see the Information Sources tab.

-Tip: If you see a Find It! button like the one below, click on it to connect to the full text.
+Tip: If you see a Find full text button, click on it to connect to the full text.